 Chateau La Canorgue became famous in the United States after the film A Very Good Year with Russell Crow and Marion Cotillard was released.
 Go for the wines and say you visited the winery from the film.
 But do not try to visit the house or film location.
 You will walk by the estate on your way to the tasting room, but there is a strict no photographs rule enforced.
 Respect the privacy of the owners.

 Pro tip: September is usually harvest season and getting an appointment for a tasting a small, family-owned winery is usually impossible.
-Having a guide who is local and speaks the language, well, that was a huge bonus.
+Having a guide who is local and speaks the language was obviously the best way to manage this visit.
 Emily made the appointment and we had a lovely tasting.

 Abbey of Notre Dame de Senanque

-This was the last place we visited, perfect for winding down after a busy day driving around the countryside, though I only had to ride.
-The abbey is in the middle of a beautiful fields, surrounded by the trees, and gardens, perfectly emblematic of the Luberon.
+This was the last place we visited, perfect for winding down after a busy day touring the countryside.
+The abbey is in the middle of a beautiful field surrounded by the trees and gardens, perfectly emblematic of Provence.
 I love visiting abbeys for the lovely architecture and the peaceful atmosphere.

 Founded in 1149, the abbey is one of the oldest Cistercian in Provence.
-During its so called Golden Age, it was quite wealthy and owned many properties and even a hospital in Arles.
+During its so called Golden Age, it was quite wealthy and owned many properties, including a hospital in Arles.

 Today the monks at the abbey produce lavender products, olive oil, and honey.
-It is a place of monastic life and therefore be sure to check the schedule before you visit.
-You can take a guided tour as well but be sure to schedule it in advance.
+It is a place of monastic life therefore be sure to check the schedule before you visit.
+You can take a guided tour as well, just be sure to schedule it in advance.

 Online reservations are recommended.

-I find touring with a guide the most enjoyable way to learn enough about an area and the culture, that I feel maybe I understand it a little bit.
-I would not hesitate to recommend Your Private Provence.
+Whether it’s a small group tour or private tour, I find having a guide the most enjoyable way to learn enough about an area and the culture.
+I had a perfect day out with Your Private Provence.

 How To Get To Provence